Rpc-h/crypto/rpch-crypto/README.md

-# Template for custom Rust WASM module

-This is a starter template for Rust WASM module that uses `wasm-bindgen`.
+# rpch-crypt

+This crate implements the RPCh Crypto protocol as defined by the specs in the parent repository.
+The implementation is WASM compatible and also exposes a TypeScript API via `wasm-bindgen`.